MCKnaus/NuisanceParameters/README.md

   - [ ] General tutorial notebook
   - [ ] Explainers for (1) different types of stacking, (2) different
     learners and ML methods and (3) clustering options
-- [ ] Fix already existing and newly created bugs
+- [ ] Miscellaneous and bugs to fix
-  - [ ] Inability of the ensemble mechanism to work with a single `ml` method
+  - [ ] Fix the inability of the ensemble mechanism to work with a single `ml` method
+  - [ ] Name objects consistently throughout the package, in tune with `OutcomeWeights`

 ### Envisioned features